Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 It wasn’t so a few years in the past that Charlie Brooker was reviewing telly for The Guardian with a method that each younger leisure journalist desperately tried to imitate with various levels of success – however now he’s a TV author and showrunner who’s simply as influential within the creation of tv content material as he was when he was reviewing it.

-Black Mirror is unquestionably his most compelling and celebrated work to date – a dystopian and sometimes chilling imaginative and prescient of how expertise might change our lives, let’s face it, largely for the more severe.

-It started as a Channel Four shot at midnight, however Charlie Brooker’s drama rapidly turned one of the vital bleakly gripping series on TV.
-Then Netflix jumped in and it went from a cult present within the UK to a world phenomenon that draws huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.
+It started as a Channel 4 shot at the hours of darkness, however Charlie Brooker’s drama rapidly turned one of the vital bleakly gripping series on TV.
+Then Netflix jumped in and it went from a cult present within the UK to a world phenomenon that pulls huge-name visitor stars from Jon Hamm and Bryce Dallas Howard to Andrew Scott and Miley Cyrus.

 Watch on Netflix